 (3) Our kids get to watch the actual proof of their ability to be bold, imaginative, courageous, generous, empathetic, decisive,

 independent, and self-reliant.
-These are American values, which our kids will embrace in a heartbeat.
+These are real values, which your students are likely to embrace in a heartbeat.

-They will likely protect them, and, as a result, may not notice that they are becoming patriotic.
+They will likely protect them, and, as a result, may not notice that they are becoming responsible citizens.

-Our children can feel great about themselves and recognize that – for the very first time at home – their lives have value and meaning.
+Our children can feel great about themselves and recognize that – for the very first time in your classroom – their lives have value and meaning.

 What do you suppose happens to their self-esteem?